lambda-11235/tstk/README.md

 dup - Duplicates the number on the top of the stack.

-jmp - Pops a number off the stack and goes to that place in memory.
+jmp - Pops a number off the stack and goes to that token in the program (indexed from 0).

 jeq - Pops three numbers of the stack, tests if first two are equal, and jumps to the third one if they are.